lsst-sqre/sqr-011/index.rst

 - *An open platform.*
   Anyone can create an account on Community and participate in discussions (although an account is not necessary to read content) without going through a gatekeeper.
   The Discourse platform protects itself from spam with a graduated system, although DM allows project members to short-cut the trust accrual algorithm by assigning project members to specific groups.
-  And although Community, certain categories can be made viewable and/or writeable to only certain user groups.
+  And although Community is not meant to be a highly secure and private platform, certain categories can be made viewable and/or writeable to only certain user groups.

 - *Support for categories* so that different types of conversations can be segregated, while still making it easy to see all conversations happening on the forum.